 The following is a list of the required fees for Full-Time students who reside in a campus residence hall per Connecticut State University Board of Trustees:

 - Meal Plan: This fee is for students who live on campus and who are in need of the food service program.

 - Social Dues: This fee is to support residence hall functions and programs.

 - Telecommunication Fee: This fee supports the maintenance and improvement of the communications infrastructure that provides wired and wireless access to the Internet, emergency/courtesy phone service capable of making and receiving outside calls on all floors/Residence halls, and special projects that enhance the quality of resident student life, I.E. upgrading the existing cable TV infrastructure that provide additional services.

-- Professional Education Fee: As of the 2008 fiscal year, all new matriculant (degree) undergraduate and graduate students who matriculated into any WestConn Professional Education Program will be assessed a one-time professional education fee at the time they register for their first semester (whether it be summer, fall, spring of January intercession).
-This one-time fee covers student’s educational technology (e.g., professional career e-portfolios) and resource material costs (e.g., commercial educational tests) specifically associated with each of WestConn’s Professional education programs.
+- Professional Education Fee: As of the 2008 fiscal year, all new matriculant (degree) undergraduate and graduate students who matriculated into any WestConn Professional Education Program will be assessed a one-time professional education fee at the time they register for their first semester (whether it be summer, fall, spring of January intersession).
+This one-time fee covers student’s educational technology (e.g., professional career e-portfolios) and resource material costs (e.g., commercial educational tests) specifically associated with each of WestConn’s Professional Education programs.